gadget-framework/gadget2/docs/userguide.md

     doesstray              <0 or 1> ; 0 for no straying, 1 for straying

-If the stock does not stray, then the following section doesn’t apply, and the stock file is complete.
+If the stock does not stray, then the following section doesn't apply, and the stock file is complete.
 If the stock does stray, then further information is required about the straying data.
 This is given in a separate file, so the format for the straying data, in the main stock